vercorsio/jeedom-tesla-plugin/en_US/index.md

 ==

-The `Range Tracking` panel provides all required info to the driver to help her/him understand how range evolves when she/he is driving the car.
+The `Range Tracking` panel provides all required info to the driver to help her/him understand how range or energy evolves when she/he is driving the car.
 All enabled Teslas configured in Jeedom can be tracked.

 This tool retrieves data from Tesla servers via a cron job that is manually started/stopped from the panel.
 It provides statistics on each steps : **driving**, **charging** and **parking**.
-All retrieved data is stored on the local drive of your Jeedom server.
+All retrieved data is stored on the **local** drive of your Jeedom server.

 A calendar allows user to display graphs from a specific day.

 > **Tips**
 >
-> The mobile version of the panel can be used while driving : a live mechanism updates the graph when new data arrives !
+> * The mobile version of the panel can be used while driving : a live mechanism updates the graph when new data arrives !
 >
+> * To automagically display the `Tesla` view on Mobile version, you can define `Tesla` as the default `Mobile` view in Jeedom profile configuration : `User menu` -> `Admin Profil` -> `Interface tab`.
+>
-> The range tracking can be programmatically started and stopped thru scenarios
+> * The range tracking can be programmatically started and stopped thru scenarios

 Setup
 --